Connor Williams (rugby league): Salford Red Devils (2016-17)

 On 3 June 2016, he made his Salford Red Devils' Super League début against the Wigan Warriors.
 The game at the AJ Bell Stadium, ended in a 20-23 victory to Wigan.

 Hull Kingston Rovers (2018)

 Williams signed a contract to play for newly-promoted Hull Kingston Rovers ahead of the 2018 Super League campaign.

 Williams left Hull Kingston Rovers before the start of the 2019 season without playing a single game for the club, due to longstanding issues with injury.

 Dual-registration

-In 2017, he featured on dual-registration for two separate clubs, he only appeared on one single occasion for Halifax, he also recorded four appearances and one try for Oldham (Heritage № 1380).
+In 2017, he featured on dual-registration for two separate clubs, he only appeared on one single occasion for Halifax, he also recorded four appearances and one try for Oldham.